 Much of Rick’s practice involves representing clients who are either under criminal investigation or who have been charged with crimes.
-He regularly defends individuals charged in both state and federal court for many offenses including theft and fraud charges, rape and sexual assault, tax and securities fraud, drug offenses, and other serious and complex felonies.
-He has been involved in numerous significant cases of alleged white-collar crime and approaches his cases with a deep commitment and attempt to understand both the mistaken mindset prosecutors and investigators attribute to his clients and the criminal mind.
+He regularly defends individuals charged in both state and federal court for many offenses, including theft and fraud charges, rape and sexual assault, tax and securities fraud, drug offenses, and other serious and complex felonies.
+He has been involved in numerous significant cases of alleged white-collar crime.
+He approaches his cases with a deep commitment and attempts to understand both the mistaken mindset prosecutors and investigators attribute to his clients and the criminal mind.

 A substantial part of Rick’s criminal defense practice focuses on working with prosecutorial and investigative agencies to prevent charges from being filed in the first place.
 When charges are filed, he provides his client with a vigorous defense.

 Rick’s civil practice often involves cases with potential criminal cross-over—a mix that can complicate both strategies.
 Often, these cases also involve professional licensing issues.
 He is frequently asked to speak before his peers in the legal industry on the complex interplay between criminal and civil matters.

 The third leg of Rick’s practice is First Amendment law.
 He has represented institutional clients in cases involving First Amendment Speech, Religion, and Association Clauses.
 He has also represented individuals whose speech rights and rights of association have been impaired or infringed due to their unpopularity, which is the essence of the constitutional protections.
 Rick is a member and former board member of the American Civil Liberties Union of Utah.